sq1000000/Vimium-O/README.md

 5. Select the "Enable" box.
 6. Restart Obsidian.

+## Installation (Without Obsidian Plugin Repository)
+1. Download the latest zip from [Releases](https://github.com/sq1000000/Vimium-O/releases).
+2. Extract the zip into `vault/.obsidian/plugins/`.
+3. In Obsidian, click the search bar in `Settings/Community Plugins`, and search for "Vimium O".
+4. Toggle the extension on.

 ## Keyboard Bindings
 You can view the full list of key bindings at any time within Obsidian by pressing `?`.